 The answer is to keep delivering value and evolving relentlessly.
 Listen to your customers.
 Then shore up your value according to what they tell you, be that improving product quality, better customer service or offering value added benefits.

-For even more information on the changing economy and how to stay current in your business plan, member benefits and more, check out these other articles:
+For even more information on the changing economy and how to stay current in your business plan, member benefits for associations and more, check out these other articles:

 - Millennials, Gen Z & Beyond: Are Your Member Benefits Still Relevant?

 - Engagement Trends 2019: Why Membership Discount Platforms Matter So Much to Organizations